Grok: In computer programmer culture

-Uses of the word in the decades after the 1960s are more concentrated in computer culture, such as a 1984 appearance in InfoWorld: "There isn't any software!
+Uses of the word in the decades after the 1960s are more concentrated in computer culture, such as an InfoWorld columnist in 1984 imagining a computer saying, "There isn't any software!
 Only different internal states of hardware.
 It's all hardware!
 It's a shame programmers don't grok that better."

-The Jargon File, which describes itself as a "Hacker's Dictionary" and has been published under that name three times, puts grok in a programming context:
+The Jargon File, which describes itself as "The Hacker's Dictionary" and has been published under that name three times, puts grok in a programming context:

-The entry existed in the very earliest forms of the Jargon File, dating from the early 1980s.
-A typical tech usage from the Linux Bible, 2005 characterizes the Unix software development philosophy as "one that can make your life a lot simpler once you grok the idea".
+The entry existed in the very earliest forms of the Jargon File in the early 1980s.

-The book Perl Best Practices defines grok as understanding a portion of computer code in a profound way.
+The 2005 book Perl Best Practices defines grok as understanding a portion of computer code in a profound way.
 It goes on to suggest that to re-grok code is to reload the intricacies of that portion of code into one's memory after some time has passed and all the details of it are no longer remembered.
 In that sense, to grok means to load everything into memory for immediate use.
 It is analogous to the way a processor caches memory for short term use, but the only implication by this reference was that it was something a human (or perhaps a Martian) would do.

+Examples of usage

+A typical tech usage from the Linux Bible characterizes the Unix software development philosophy as "one that can make your life a lot simpler once you grok the idea".